-• A youth center for kids during the winter months especially.
-There isn't anything for them to do locally and we end up going to Burger King in Grafton, Bridgeport or Elkins so the kids can play on the slides because there is no recreational facility
+- A youth center for kids during the winter months especially.
+There isn't anything for them to do locally and we end up going to Burger King in Grafton, Bridgeport or Elkins so the kids can play on the slides because there is no recreational facility available.
+The city gym is usually booked with basketball games.
+I dream of something that is even a shadow of what the Clay center offers in Charleston, WV even if it were in Clarksburg.

 - Equal education opportunity of children.

 - Improve educational system.

 - Improving transportation access to large market areas (multi-lanes of Routes 50 and 119).

 - Mentor programs for teens.

 - More jobs.

 - More things for the kids to do.

 - The city bills.

 - The drug (prescription pills) use of our children.

 - There isn't a good place to shop for every day needs have to go out of town unless you want to pay bigger prices for things.